cdenicola/shagworm-goldbug-2025/public/TPS.md

 | Let's kick up our heels with a chanty or two, and get to know one another\!\<br/\> When we be dancin', one matey takes the lead, while the other be followin'.
 Switching back and forth, see?\<br/\> When ye find a good partner, a grand new jig is born\!\<br/\> Aye, look\!
 Observe the skilled athlete leads the sculpture to form the dance of a pirate avian companion\!\<br/\> The leads stand fast and await their dance partners, and the follows help show 'em the way\! |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 Then there are 12 leads and 12 follows, given in two separate tables.
-From the puzzle’s prompt and our knowledge of social dance, we knew the leads and follows needed to be paired, then they would create a new “partner” that would lead us to the answer.
+From the puzzle’s prompt and our knowledge of social dance, we knew the leads and follows needed to be paired, then they would create a new "partner" that would lead us to the answer.

 One of the lines underlined three phrases, we thought this was acting as an example.
 A skilled athlete is a PRO and a sculpture is ART.
 A pirate avian companion is a PARROT.
-Together, PRO \+ _art_ \= P*a*R*r*O*t* when lead and follow are “switching back and forth”.
+Together, PRO \+ _art_ \= P*a*R*r*O*t* when lead and follow are "switching back and forth".
 This served as a basis for solving the puzzle.
 We needed to solve the crossword prompt for each lead and follow, getting short word answers, then combine them to produce 12 new words.

 | Lead hint              | Lead word |     | Follow hint          | Follow word |
 | :--------------------- | :-------- | --- | :------------------- | :---------- |